Tropical Storm Josephine forms in Atlantic Ocean

 Tropical Storm Josephine formed Thursday morning in the Atlantic Ocean, but is expected to run into trouble down the line and won't impact our weather in South Florida.

-According to the 5 p.m. advisory from the National Hurricane Center, Josephine has maximum sustained winds of 45 mph and is moving west-northwest at 16 mph.
+According to the 11 p.m. advisory from the National Hurricane Center, Josephine has maximum sustained winds near 45 mph with higher gusts and is moving west-northwest at 17 mph.

 SPECIAL COVERAGE: Hurricane Survival Guide